 The more important question is whether this overhead hurts scaling.

 All models were trained on the same data and evaluated throughout training on five LM Harness tasks: HellaSwag, OpenBookQA, ARC-Challenge, PIQA, and WinoGrande.
+We report average LM Harness accuracy across these tasks.

 Across all sizes in both families, the base and concept-module curves almost overlap.
 Their learning curves have nearly the same shape, and the gap in average accuracy is small at all points, especially for larger models.
 Empirically we show that you can add the concept module without breaking the model’s ability to improve with more data.